Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 Create a Cloud Function that creates a snapshot of your instance's disk.
 2. Create a Cloud Function that deletes snapshots that are older than 30 days.
 3. Use Cloud Scheduler to trigger both Cloud Functions daily at 1:00 AM.
 - [ ] 1.
 Create a bash script in the instance that copies the content of the disk to Cloud Storage.
 2. Create a bash script in the instance that deletes data older than 30 days in the backup Cloud Storage bucket.
 3. Configure the instance's crontab to execute these scripts daily at 1:00 AM.

+The correct choice for your requirement is:

+- **Option 2:**
+  - **In the Cloud Console, go to the Compute Engine Disks page and select your instance's disk.**
+  - **In the Snapshot Schedule section, select Create Schedule and configure the following parameters: Schedule frequency: Daily.
+Start time: 1:00 AM - 2:00 AM.
+Autodelete snapshots after: 30 days.**

+### Explanation:
+**Option 2** is the best choice because it provides a straightforward and Google-recommended solution with the least management overhead and the fewest number of services involved.
+Here’s why:

+1. **Ease of Configuration:** The Cloud Console offers a user-friendly interface to create and manage snapshot schedules effortlessly.
+2. **Automated Management:** The snapshot schedule feature in Compute Engine automatically handles the creation and deletion of snapshots based on your specified schedule and retention period, ensuring your backups are consistent and reliable.
+3. **Minimal Overhead:** This approach leverages the built-in functionalities of Google Cloud, reducing the need for additional services or custom scripts, which simplifies the management.
+4. **Cost-Effective:** By using the built-in snapshot scheduling, you avoid the potential costs associated with additional services like Cloud Functions or Cloud Storage.

+### Why the Other Options Are Less Suitable:

+- **Option 1:**
+  - **Not a Standard Practice:** Updating instance metadata to manage snapshots is not a standard or recommended method for managing backups in Google Cloud, making it less reliable and harder to maintain.

+- **Option 3:**
+  - **More Services Involved:** This option requires setting up Cloud Functions and Cloud Scheduler, adding unnecessary complexity and additional services to manage.
+  - **Maintenance Overhead:** You would need to develop, deploy, and maintain the Cloud Functions code, increasing operational overhead.

+- **Option 4:**
+  - **Manual Script Management:** This option involves creating and managing custom scripts, increasing maintenance effort.
+  - **Less Reliable:** Using crontab for scheduling backups can be less reliable compared to the built-in cloud scheduling features, and it also involves managing Cloud Storage manually.

+Therefore, **Option 2** offers a simple, reliable, and Google-recommended solution with minimal management overhead and the least number of additional services required.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your existing application running in Google Kubernetes Engine (GKE) consists of multiple pods running on four GKE n1-standard-2 nodes.
 You need to deploy additional pods requiring n2-highmem-16 nodes without any downtime.
 What should you do?